 - Relaunch our website with issues of sustainability at its core, and regular features and interviews with key figures related to the issues.

 - Work to earn B-Corp designation, certifying that we “meet the highest standards of verified social and environmental performance, transparency and accountability.”

-So please do follow us on LinkedIn and Twitter, and/or subscribe (if relevant for you) to our two free Briefing products – the weekly Luxembourg Funds Intelligence Briefing plus the daily Business Update.
+So please do follow us on LinkedIn and Twitter, and/or subscribe (if relevant for you) to our three free Briefing products – the weekly Luxembourg Funds Intelligence Briefing, daily Business Update and monthly Sustainability Highlights Briefing.
 Meanwhile, check back regularly on our website or social media for fresh stories and interviews.